FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 !!! tldr "In a hurry?"
     **Internet:**

-    - IP ranges are advertised using BGP
+    - IP ranges are advertised using BGP.
-    - Providers connect direcly or using internet exchanges
+    - Providers connect direcly or using internet exchanges.
-    - 16 global providers form the backbone of the internet (tier 1)
+    - 16 global providers form the backbone of the internet (tier 1).

 Once the physical infrastructure is set up there is also the question of how to connect to the Internet.
 As mentioned before, networks can be very complicated and there is no one size fits all solution.
 Smaller customers will typically